hobovirtual/tmc-sm-quickstart-guide/README.md

 ## Prerequisite
 - vSphere with Tanzu enabled on a vSphere cluster
+    - with kapp-controller
-- a linux bootstrap machine with
+- A linux bootstrap machine with
     - carvel tools [installed](https://carvel.dev/)
     - kubectl cli installed
     - yq [installed](https://github.com/mikefarah/yq/#install)
     - docker desktop
-- harbor projects
-    1. project with the tmc-sm containers see the [Download and stage the installation images section](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.0/tanzumc-sm-install/install-tmc-sm.html)
+- A network accessible Harbor Registry
+    - you need at least one public project for Tanzu Mission Control Self Managed images
-    2. project with the tanzu packages [see documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-image-copy-airgapped.html) - or you can use the public repo projects.registry.vmware.com/tkg/packages/standard/repo
+    - access to tanzu packages repository - you can use the public repo projects.registry.vmware.com/tkg/packages/standard/repo
-    3. project for hosting other containers such as busybox and openldap containers (can be the same harbor project)
+        - if you're working with an internet restricted environment, please [see documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-image-copy-airgapped.html)
+- Download the installer from the [Customer Connect download site](https://customerconnect.vmware.com/en/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_mission_control_self_managed/1_0_0)

 ## In this guide we will deploy the following in your environment
 - tanzu kubernetes cluster 1.23+
 - cert-manager 0.11+
-- kapp controller
+    - clusterissuer using a self signed certificate (included)
 - external-dns for dynamic dns configuration
     - this is optional but recommended, if you don't want to use dynamic dns configuration you can create two dns entries manually
         - tmc.mydomain.com
         - *.tmc.mydomain.com
+    - the values provided in this guide are for configuring external-dns with a BIND server, if you're planning to use other or if you want more configuration option, please refer to this [docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-external-dns.html#prepare-the-configuration-file-for-the-externaldns-package-3)
+- dex (OIDC provider)
+- opendlap (for user authentication)

 # installation steps